ATSC standards: MPEG-2

 There are four basic display sizes for ATSC, generally known by referring to the number of lines of the picture height.
 NTSC and PAL image sizes are smallest, with a width of 720 (or 704) and a height of 480 or 576 lines.
 The third size is HDTV images that have 720 scan lines in height and are 1280 pixels wide.
 The largest size has 1080 lines high and 1920 pixels wide.
 1080-line video is actually encoded with 1920×1088 pixel frames, but the last eight lines are discarded prior to display.
 This is due to a restriction of the MPEG-2 video format, which requires the height of the picture in luma samples (i.e. pixels) to be divisible by 16.

 The lower resolutions can operate either in progressive scan or interlaced mode, but not the largest picture sizes.
 The 1080-line system does not support progressive images at the highest frame rates of 50, 59.94 or 60 frames per second, because such technology was seen as too advanced at the time.
 The standard also requires 720-line video be progressive scan, since that provides better picture quality than interlaced scan at a given frame rate, and there was no legacy use of interlaced scan for that format.
 The result is that the combination of maximum frame rate and picture size results in approximately the same number of samples per second for both the 1080-line interlaced format and the 720-line format, as 1920*1080*30 is roughly equal to 1280*720*60.
 A similar equality relationship applies for 576 lines at 25 frame per second versus 480 lines at 30 frames per second.

 A terrestrial (over-the-air) transmission carries 19.39 megabits of data per second (a fluctuating bandwidth of about 18.3 Mbit/s left after overhead such as error correction, program guide, closed captioning, etc.), compared to a maximum possible MPEG-2 bitrate of 10.08 Mbit/s (7 Mbit/s typical) allowed in the DVD standard and 48 Mbit/s (36 Mbit/s typical) allowed in the Blu-ray disc standard.

 Although the ATSC A/53 standard limits MPEG-2 transmission to the formats listed below (with integer frame rates paired with 1000/1001-rate versions), the U.S. Federal Communications Commission declined to mandate that television stations obey this part of the ATSC's standard.
 In theory, television stations in the U.S. are free to choose any resolution, aspect ratio, and frame/field rate, within the limits of Main Profile @ High Level.
 Many stations do go outside the bounds of the ATSC specification by using other resolutions – for example, 352 x 480 or 720 x 480.

-"EDTV" displays can reproduce progressive scan content and frequently have a 16:9 wide screen format.
-Such resolutions are 704×480 or 720×480 in NTSC and 720×576 in PAL, allowing 60 progressive frames per second in NTSC or 50 in PAL.
+"EDTV" displays can reproduce progressive scan content and frequently have a 16:9 widescreen format, allowing 60 progressive frames per second in NTSC or 50 in PAL.